-The Grade II listed Anchor Church has long been referred to as an Anchorite Cell.
-However, a new study suggests that the dwelling, which includes a small oratory – or chapel – is more likely to be from early medieval times.
+The Grade II listed Anchor Church has long been known as an Anchorite Cell.
+However, a recent study suggests that the dwelling, which includes a small oratory – or chapel – is likely to be from early medieval times.
 Archaeologists from the Royal Agricultural University’s (RAU) newly-formed Cultural Heritage Institute, working with colleagues from Wessex Archaeology, have conducted a detailed survey and produced a paper (comprehensively researched but not peer-reviewed) attracting some media interest.

 While such caves were often associated with medieval hermits, there was also a legendary association between the Anchor Church Caves and Saint Hardulph, who died in around 830 and was buried at Breedon on the Hill in Leicestershire.
 A fragment of a 16th Century printed book states “Saint Hardulph has a cell in a cliff a little from the Trent” and local folklore identifies these caves as those Hardulph occupied.

 It was not unusual for deposed or retired royalty to take up a religious life during this period, gaining sanctity and in some cases canonisation.
 However, Breedon is a limestone outcrop less than five miles from the Trent and, with remains of a much earlier iron age camp, might just as well have been a site for his cell.

 Edmund Simons, principal investigator of the RAU project said: “The architectural similarities with Saxon buildings, and the documented association with Hardulph/Eardwulf, make a convincing case that these caves were constructed, or enlarged, to house the exiled king.
 This makes it probably the oldest intact domestic interior in the UK – with doors, floor, roof, windows etc – and, what’s more, it may well have been lived in by a king who became a saint.”

-The area around the nearby village of Repton was the location of intensive Viking activity and shortly after Hardulph’s death, the Vikings set up a winter camp at Repton.
+The area around the nearby village of Repton was the location of intensive Viking activity and shortly after Hardulph’s death; the Vikings set up a winter camp at Repton.

-A rock-cut pillar is similar to those found in the Saxon crypt at nearby Repton which is believed to have been completed by the Mercian King Wiglaf who reigned as King of Mercia from 827 until his death in 839.
+Researchers say a rock-cut pillar is similar to those found in the Saxon crypt at nearby Repton which is believed to have been completed by the Mercian King Wiglaf who reigned as King of Mercia from 827 until his death in 839.

 The caves are thought to have been modified in the 18th century, with changes including the addition of brickwork and window frames, and the opening up of some of the wall openings.